Skip to content

 ----------------

-* Success: The test will pass if there are no adverse drops.
+* Success: The test will pass if all adverse drop counters are within their defined thresholds.

-* Failure: The test will fail if there are adverse drops.
+* Failure: The test will fail if any adverse drop counter exceeds its threshold.

 Examples